jantman/machine-access-control/docs/source/hardware.rst

 The ESPHome configurations are based on a `ESPHome secrets.yaml file <https://esphome.io/guides/faq.html#tips-for-using-esphome>`__ for substituting in sensitive values and installation-specific values using the ``!secrets`` substitution operator.
 The example configurations expect the following secrets to be defined:

+api_encryption_key
+    this is needed for the ESPHome web UI functionality, like wirelessly streaming logs.
+See ESPHome docs.

 ota_password
     A password used for OTA updates from ESPHome.
+See ESPHome docs.

 wifi_ssid
     WiFi network SSID to connect to.
+See ESPHome docs.

 wifi_password
     WiFi network password.
+See ESPHome docs.

 domain_name
     Domain name to use for DNS.

-mac_host
-    The hostname of the machine-access-control control server.

-mac_port
+See ESPHome docs.

+mac_url
-    The port number of the machine-access-control control server.
+    the full URL to the /api/machine/update endpoint of the machine-access-control server